 - to help them to overcome the barriers to communication arising from the different educational systems in Europe;

 - to define levels of proficiency by which to measure the language learner’s progress at each stage of learning and throughout his or her life.

-Launched in 2001 and now available in almost 40 languages, the CEFR is used throughout Europe and also in other parts of the world.
+Launched in 2001 and now available in 40 languages, the CEFR is used throughout Europe and also in other parts of the world.
 Designed to support the teaching and learning of foreign languages in formal education, its descriptive scheme and proficiency levels should be applied to the language needs and communicative proficiency of adult migrants only after careful interpretation and adaptation: as its title indicates, the CEFR is a framework of reference, not a normative instrument.

 Levels of language proficiency are artificial constructs necessitated by the way in which education systems are organised.
 They are a response to the need to make learning targets explicit and measure learning outcomes.
 If adult migrants are to develop proficiency in the language of the host country and their proficiency is to be measured, it is necessary to specify the level required of them.
 Council of Europe member states usually do this with reference to the Common European Framework of Reference for Languages (CEFR), which defines proficiency at six ascending levels arranged in three bands (A1 and A2; B1 and B2; C1 and C2) in relation to three kinds of language activity: reception (listening and reading), production (speaking and writing), and interaction (spoken and written).